adlnet/xAPI-Spec/xAPI.md

 X.509 certificate.
 * If X.509 was used to sign, the JWS header SHOULD include the "x5c" property containing the associated certificate chain.
-* The LRS MUST reject requests to store Statements that contain malformed signatures, with HTTP 400 and SHOULD include a message describing the problem in the response.
+* The LRS MUST reject requests to store Statements that contain malformed signatures, with HTTP 400
-In order to verify signatures are well formed, the LRS MUST do the following:
+* The LRS SHOULD include a message in the response of a rejected statement In order to verify signatures are well formed, the LRS MUST do the following:
     * Decode the JWS signature, and load the signed serialization of the Statement from the JWS signature payload.
     * Validate that the "original" Statement is logically equivalent to the received Statement.
     	* When making this equivilance check, differences which could have been caused by allowed or required LRS processing of "id", "authority", "stored", "timestamp", or